noec764/erpnext/docs/dooks/accounts/payments.md

   3. Sales Order (Advance Payment)
   4. Purchase Order (Advance Payment)

-In Dooks, there is two options through which user can capture the payment
+In Dokie, there is two options through which user can capture the payment

   1. Payment Entry(Default).
   2. Journal Entry.